 For the qualification process, one can use the BANT framework.
 BANT stands for Budget, Authority, Need, and Timeframe.

-Note: Some companies can sell complex solutions or can have multiple people that are involved in the purchasing process such as influencers, decision makers, and end users.
+Note: Some companies sell complex solutions or have multiple people that are involved in the purchasing process such as influencers, decision makers, and end users.
 For this kind of company, the qualification process should put into consideration the different goals and value points for every group that will take part in the process of buying.
-If there are decision-makers who are in involved with two different companies, they will be tasked with solving two different problems.
+If there are decision-makers who are involved with two different companies, they will be tasked with solving two different problems.
 This will be advantageous for your account executive that will have a weapon once they identify the differences.

 The action required for one to move to the next stage is for the prospect to be qualified by SDR using the BANT approach.

 A lead becomes an opportunity when it has passed all the parameters set as qualifications.
 The SDR schedules a demo for the prospect and the account executive.

 It is important to always assign every opportunity a dollar amount based on the deal size projected.
 This will help sharpen the skills of the SDRs which are vital when it comes a time to qualify and target the outbound accounts.
 The account executives should always make opportunity prioritization based on the size of the deal.

 The account executive sets up a guided free trial for the prospect.To increase the chances of sealing a business deal with customers to reduce the sales cycle length, you can get the customers to agree on particular metrics.

 The required action to move to the next step is a demo or a guided free trial.